Cervical Radiculopathy May Cause A Pain In The Neck & Arm Symptoms

 Gradual progression of physical therapy may help with restoration of motion as well as improving neck muscle strength.
 During the initial 6 weeks, mild motion along with stretching type exercising with massage therapy and therapeutic agents like moist heat, ice applications, ultrasound and electrical stimulation are often employed.
 With improvement in pain levels, gradually implemented strength exercises can be started, progressing to more active motion and resistance exercises.

 Manipulation can also be helpful.
 This requires care in selection of technique, however, carefully implemented adjustments can help remove pressure on the nerve root and assist in healing, especially in the latter stages where residual affects from healing like scar tissue can limit motion and cause onging pain.
-Initially, techniques like flexion/distraction manipulation provides careful and controlled manually applied traction using special tables.
+Initially, chiropractic techniques like flexion/distraction manipulation provides careful and controlled manually applied traction using special tables.
 This is usually employed in conjunction with therapeutic agents described previously.

-Injections of steroids are often utilized for pain of cervical radiculopathy.
+Spinal injections of steroids are often utilized for pain of cervical radiculopathy.
 These injections need to be administered via radiographic guiding for CT/MRI confirmed radiculopathy.
 The injections, sometimes called nerve blocks, directly surround the nerve root with steroid medication.
 It is possible to obtain pain relief within fourteen days and at 6 months following a routine of injections.
 It is possible that these nerve block steroid injections can reduce nerve pain and decrease the necessity for surgery.
 It is also possible that injections may fail to produce any results.
-Side effects asociated with injections are not common, with minor complications in about 1.5% and a major complications less that 1%.
+Side effects associated with injections are not common, with minor complications in about 1.5% and a major complications less that 1%.
 Major complications, although rare, can be very problematic like damage to the spinal cord or possibly the brain-stem.
 Steroid injections can have a short term, improvement in the symptoms associated with cervical radiculopathy.

 About 33% of cervical radiculopathy sufferers who undergo treatment without surgery will experience ongoing symptoms.
 A basic rule is those who are not afforded pain relief within 6 weeks of conservative therapy and continue to have decreasing nerve function along with any signs of myelopathy or instability, require surgical consultation.

-Cervical Radiculopathy Conclusion
+Best Pillow For Cervical Radiculopathy

 Combined neck and arm pain are much more disabling than either symptom alone.
 Younger patients (younger than 40 or 40-60) are more affected by these symptoms than patients older than 60 years.
 In addition, as symptom duration increases, a negative impact on mental health is observed.
 Patients with a significant component of neck pain in conjunction with cervical radiculopathy should be considered the most affected of all patients with cervical spondylosis.
 Given the evidence that the treatment methods at the disposal of physicians are effective, prompt treatment of these patients may help avoid the harmful effects of chronic symptoms on mental functioning, especially among younger patients who were found to be more impacted by the symptoms.
 There is a positive correlation between intensity of neck pain and difficulty during work, leisure time, and sleep.